Sugiuma/Portfolio_Projects/Rental_app/README.md

 print(f"Total bill: ${bill:.2f}")
 # Output: Total bill: $8.00
 Example
-Here's a sample interaction for renting and returning tools in the system.
+Here’s a sample interaction for renting and returning tools in the system:

 python
 Copy code